All inclusive Italy Trentino Alto Adige Vacations

 - The Mirror of The Stars– A Trentino based fireworks competition, featuring competitors from around Europe.
 Taking place on the eleven lakes of Trentino in August.

-In addition to these and many more, during the month of February, towns all over Trento celebrate Carnival.
+In addition to these and much more, during the month of February, towns all over Trento celebrate Carnival.
 Most festivities include costumed parades and all sorts of local folklore, along with a lot of good food and harmless carousing.
 Visitors may also go to see Merano, the City of Flowers.

 Customized Vacations, Italy – Why Bellarome Italian Vacations